Nooskewl/booboo/README.txt

 directory from a BooBoo game or a data.cpa from one.)

 Your data/ directory can be compressed into data.cpa with compress_dir.
 Just enter data/ and run it, and it will create ../data.cpa.
-The shaders you'll find in the examples' data/ directories are all or partly required to make BooBoo work.

 Note: the examples and demos came about as the language evolved, so a lot of "old" style and syntax may be found in some of them.

-BooBoo is free to download, use and redistribute, but donations are appreciated.
-Send PayPal donations to: skinmarquee@gmail.com
+Your purchase allows you to distribute BooBoo with all your creations.